apache/fury-site/docs/object-serialization/cpp/configuration.md

 The default limit is a fixed `128 MiB` for byte-array, `Buffer`, and stream roots.
 Positive values override the default.
-Explicit non-positive values are rejected when the runtime is created.
+Explicit non-positive values are rejected when the Fory instance is created.

 This budget is an approximate lower-bound estimate for materialized graph owners, mainly collections, maps, arrays, structs, and objects.
 It is not an